 Depending on the model you want, you might have the option of customizing your new glasses to fit your particular needs.
 You might need a frame that can withstand falls and other sources of physical damage that your current pair can’t, and the lenses should have the latest updates created for further preventing UV rays from attacking your eyes.
 Some of the current pairs are able to filter UV light in ways that previous models couldn’t, so it will help to get your hands on them if you can afford it.
 Other pairs are designed to be more environmentally friendly, which should help if recycling is important to you.

 Your choice for prescription sunglasses will also depend on what you plan to use them for.
 If you want to focus on keeping the sun from making it harder for you to see, then you won’t have a hard time finding a pair.
 The right pair will also stop squinting.
 Squinting from bright light causes you to bunch skin around your eyes, which can cause them to develop wrinkles and lines before they should.
 With prescription sunglasses, you don’t need to squint as much, thus allowing you to keep your youthful glow.

-See what the Jackson Davenport Vision Center has to offer and keep this guide in mind so that you find the prescription glasses that keep your eyes in good shape and your face looking good.
+See what the Jackson Davenport Vision Center has to offer and keep this guide in mind so that you find the prescription glasses and contact lenses that keep your eyes in good shape and your face looking good.